matthiasmarczyk/matthiasmarczyk/README.md

-# Matthias Marczyk
+# Hi, I'm Matthias 👋

-IT enthusiast currently transitioning into the IT field with a focus on IT support and troubleshooting.
+I am currently transitioning into the IT field with a focus on **IT support and troubleshooting**.

+I enjoy learning about computer systems, networking, and building small Python tools to automate simple IT tasks.

-## About me
+## Current Focus

-I am currently building practical skills in:

 - IT support fundamentals
-- troubleshooting common system and network issues
+- troubleshooting common system issues
-- Python scripting for small IT tools
+- Python scripting

-My goal is to start a career in IT support or IT service technician roles while continuing to develop my programming skills.
+- system diagnostics

-## Current projects
+## Projects

-- IT Troubleshooting Tool
+### IT Troubleshooting Tool
 A small Python tool that provides basic troubleshooting steps for common IT issues.

-- System Health Check Tool
+### System Health Check Tool
-  A Python tool that displays system information such as operating system, disk usage, and RAM usage.
+A Python script that displays system information such as operating system, disk usage, and RAM usage.

+### Network Diagnostic Tool
+A command-line tool that performs basic network diagnostics like hostname lookup, IP detection, and DNS testing.

 ## Technologies

 - Python
-- basic networking (LAN/WLAN)
+- Networking basics (LAN/WLAN)
-- troubleshooting
+- Troubleshooting
-- system diagnostics
+- System diagnostics

 ## Currently learning

-- Python scripting
+- Python automation
-- IT support concepts
+- IT support workflows
-- system diagnostics
+- network diagnostics